CamilaFenzl/node-random-color-generator/README.md

 -[x] Paint the pattern with color
 -[x] Accept input from the user for the hue
--[x] Accept input from the user for the luminosity
--[] Adjust the random color based on the variables
+-[x] Accept input from the user for the luminosity -[x] Adjust the random color based on the variables
 `````

 # node-random-color-generator